Gluten-Free Dairy-Free Holiday Treats

 Theme Parties

 Don’t be afraid to take advantage of parties offered by such places as Discovery Zone and Chuck E. Cheese.
 The former allows the movement we want our children to have and both will gladly heat up and serve special products, such as rice crust pizza.
+The good thing about parties in these locations is that the food plays second fiddle to the fun and games.

 Other Children’s Parties

 Never hesitate to send your child to another child’s party; your child’s special needs can usually be easily managed if you speak with the hostess beforehand.
 Find out what food will be served, and then, if necessary, prepare something for your child to take or deliver early.
+Make your child aware from an early age, what foods should and should not be eaten.
+Children can quickly adapt to the idea that their food is “special” and look forward to the party separate from the food.

 Thanksgiving, Hanukkah and Christmas